Carthage/Carthage/CONTRIBUTING.md

 ## Get started

-After checkout, you can run the following command, and then open the workspace in Xcode:
+After checkout, you can run the following command from the cloned directory, and then open the workspace in Xcode:

-    carthage bootstrap --platform mac --no-use-binaries
+    ./script/carthage bootstrap --platform mac --no-use-binaries

 ## Code style